 Feline Enteritis (or Feline Panleucopenia)

-Cat flu accounts for 90% of cases; the cause is either the feline calicivirus or the feline herpes virus.
-All cats are susceptible to cat flu, but Siamese and Burmese cats, as well as small kittens, are more vulnerable.
+Cat flu accounts for 90% of cases; the cause is the feline calicivirus or herpes virus.
+All cats are susceptible to cat flu, but Siamese and Burmese cats and small kittens are more vulnerable.
 Sneezing, coughing, runny eyes, nasal discharge, appetite loss, and tongue ulcers are symptoms of this very infectious illness.

 Leukaemia in Felines (FeLV)

-Cats might experience a loss of appetite, lethargy, indifference, pale or yellowish mucous membranes, vomiting, diarrhoea, reproductive issues, and tumours when the Feline Leukaemia virus affects the immune system.
+When the feline leukaemia virus affects the immune system, cats might experience a loss of appetite, lethargy, indifference, pale or yellowish mucous membranes, vomiting, diarrhoea, reproductive issues, and tumours.

 Up to 30% of cats might have severe and chronic conjunctivitis from Feline Chlamydia.
-When kittens acquire the flu at the same time, they are more likely to develop Chlamydia.
+When kittens acquire the flu simultaneously, they are more likely to develop Chlamydia.

 Distemper in Dogs

-Fever, hacking cough, runny nose, vomiting, diarrhoea, depression, and lack of appetite are symptoms of distemper, a dangerous and very infectious viral illness.
-Paralysis, tremors in the muscles, and fits are symptoms that often manifest later on in the course of the illness.
+Fever, hacking cough, runny nose, vomiting, diarrhoea, depression, and lack of appetite are symptoms of distemper, a dangerous and infectious viral illness.
+Paralysis, muscle tremors, and fits are symptoms that often manifest later in the disease.

 Hepatitis in Dogs